Ardrual/gridmind/README.md

 API Status
 - The FastAPI app under `app/` is a placeholder.
 Until a minimal `app = FastAPI()` is added in `app/main.py`, `uvicorn app.main:app` will not start.
 The `make run-api` target is kept as a convenience hook for when the API is implemented.

+RAG Query Demo
+- This repo now includes a minimal LangChain RetrievalQA pipeline using Gemini for generation and a local Chroma DB for retrieval.
+- Populate the vector store first, then run the demo script to ask a question (e.g., the 10 Standard Fire Orders):
+  - `python -m scripts.ingest --vectorize`
+  - `python -m scripts.query_demo --query "What are the 10 Standard Fire Orders?" --k 5`
+- The demo prints the final answer, latency, and top-k citations (title, page, URL when available, plus a snippet).

 Ingest & Vectorize
 - Download only: `python -m scripts.ingest --download`
   - Reads `data/manifest.json` and saves PDFs to `data/raw/<id>.pdf`.